10 Common Mistakes Freight Shippers Make

 6. Mistaking a Delivery Schedule for a Delivery “Guarantee”

 If your shipping quote lists a scheduled delivery date without expressly noting it as “guaranteed,” don’t make the mistake of assuming it will arrive exactly on time.
 Shipping schedules are estimated and always subject to change.
-If your freight needs to arrive somewhere at a specific time, make sure you find a method that expressly guarantees that delivery date—like FlockDirect!
+If your freight needs to arrive somewhere at a specific time, make sure you find a method that gives you complete control over your delivery schedule—like FlockDirect!